UBS lifts Viatris Inc. [VTRS] price estimate. Who else is bullish?

 Investors and the general public are invited to listen to a live webcast of the call at investor.viatris.com or by calling 866.342.8591 or 203.518.9713 for international callers (Conference ID: VTRSQ222).
 A replay of the webcast also will be available on the website.

-Over the last 12 months, VTRS stock dropped by -31.05%.
-The one-year Viatris Inc. stock forecast points to a potential upside of 34.27.
-The average equity rating for VTRS stock is currently 2.60, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $11.58 billion, with 1.21 billion shares outstanding and 1.21 billion shares in the current float.
-Compared to the average trading volume of 11.25M shares, VTRS stock reached a trading volume of 15344768 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 11.34M shares, VTRS reached a trading volume of 37864312 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VTRS shares is $14.53 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VTRS stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.